Gabrielle d'Estrées et une de ses sœurs

 Gabrielle d'Estrées et une de ses soeurs (Gabrielle d'Estrées and one of her sisters) is a painting by an unknown artist dated c.
 1594.
 It is in the Louvre in Paris and is usually thought to be the work of a painter from the Fontainebleau School.
+A second, clothed version was produced by the same school shortly afterwards.

 Description

-The painting portrays Gabrielle d'Estrées, mistress of King Henry IV of France, sitting nude in a bath, holding a ring.
-Her sister Julienne-Hyppolite-Joséphine sits nude beside her and pinches d'Estrées' right nipple.
+The painting portrays Gabrielle d'Estrées, mistress of King Henry IV of France, sitting in a bath, holding a ring.
+Her sister Julienne-Hyppolite-Joséphine sits beside her and pinches d'Estrées' right nipple.
+Both women are nude apart from their pearl earrings, and visible over the rim of the tub from their waists upward.
+The women are revealed by a parting curtain, as though in a stage play.
+A seamstress works in the background beside a large fireplace with a painting of a male nude hung above.